📷 : Simon Tickle Photography www.simonticklephotography.co.uk

 What was it like being cast alongside your brother, Jake Siame, in feature film Searching Malware, where you play Curly Sue?

-Filming for Searching Malware will be sometime in October, I am really looking forward to film this, it will be the first thriller I will be a part of.
+Filming for Searching Malware will be sometime in October, I am really looking forward to filming this, it will be the first thriller I will be a part of.

 I can’t wait to film with my brother Jake again.
 We get on so well and my mum says we are like two peas in a pod.
 We spend a lot of time together and there are only fifteen months between us so we are very close.